Colours (Grouplove song)

 Foster the People released a remix of the song via RCRD LBL in 2011.
+A remix of the song by Captain Cuts is on the soundtrack of FIFA 12.

 Music video

 The music video for "Colours" was released on January 4, 2011.
 It shows the lead singer, Christian Zucconi, being hanged from a tree before the other band members attack, dressed as Native Americans.